 Along with the Time tracks and “International Lover,” Prince also cut a few “orphan” songs at Sunset Sound in mid-January 1982.
 “You’re All I Want,” recorded on January 11 alongside “Gigolos Get Lonely Too,” was a frothy rockabilly jaunt with a synth line he’d later repurpose for “Horny Toad.”
-“Bold Generation” from the following day would re-emerge almost a decade later as “New Power Generation” on the Graffiti Bridge soundtrack.
-“Colleen” from January 15, the same day he completed “The Walk,” was a funky but formless instrumental.
+“Bold Generation” from the following day would re-emerge almost a decade later as “New Power Generation” on Graffiti Bridge.
+“Colleen” from January 15 (the same day he completed “The Walk”) was a funky but formless instrumental.

 Each of these tracks would languish in the Vault and select tape-trading circles for decades, before finally seeing the light of day with the release of 1999 Super Deluxe in 2019.
 “Turn It Up,” however, has a longer pedigree.
 Recorded over 13 hours on January 19 and 20, it was the second-to-last track Prince cut before resuming the Controversy tour in Richmond, Virginia.
 And–before it, too, received an official release on 1999 Super Deluxe–it was in wide circulation as a bootleg: quite possibly the most widely-heard 1999 outtake this side of “Moonbeam Levels.”